Sign up now for a

 He grinned and agreed before finding something else to talk about.

 The subject of his words, in the end, really didn’t matter.
 Their definition had no bearing on why they were spoken.
 The words, in being said, had more meaning than any dictionary could express.
-In a world where people ride through dark tunnels in silver cylinders in utter silence, completely isolated from those around them, this man wanted some hint of a connection with another human being.
+In a world where people ride through dark tunnels in silver tubes in utter silence completely isolated from those around them despite their proximity, this man wanted some hint of a connection with another human being.
 Words were the conduit for that link.

 I can’t imagine the life he’s had.
-There was sadness in him that cut straight to his soul.
+There was sadness welling in his eyes that cut straight to his soul.
 I could, however, understand his yearning for conversation, any conversation.
 It is a desire I’ve felt growing in me as I’ve spent much of this past year alone in a new city.
-Finding this small, yet significant, connection with this strange man was a revelation and I found myself beginning to enjoy his ramblings, if not for my sake than for his.
+Finding this small, yet significant, connection with this strange man was a revelation and I found myself beginning to enjoy his ramblings; if not for my sake, then for his.

 He continued talking about whatever came to mind and I listened until my stop came.
-I was a bit disappointed that I had to leave him to once again fend off the silence alone.
+I was disappointed that I had to leave him to fend off the silence alone once again.
+I bid him good night and he returned the courtesy.
 I can only hope he found another sympathetic ear to share the journey.
-I bid him good night.

 Chime.